2015 AAA Texas 500

 The 2015 AAA Texas 500 was a NASCAR Sprint Cup Series race held on November 8, 2015, at Texas Motor Speedway in Fort Worth, Texas.
 Contested over 334 laps on the 1.5 mile (2.4 km) intermediate quad-oval, it was the 34th race of the 2015 NASCAR Sprint Cup Series season, eighth race of the Chase and second race of the Eliminator Round.
 Jimmie Johnson won the race, his fifth of the season.
 Brad Keselowski finished second.
 Kevin Harvick, Kyle Busch and Carl Edwards rounded out the top-five.

 Keselowski won the pole for the race and led a race high of 312 laps on his way to a runner-up finish.
 The race had 15 lead changes among eight different drivers, as well as nine caution flag periods for 47 laps.

 This was the 75th career victory for Johnson, fifth of the season, sixth at Texas Motor Speedway and eighth at the track for Hendrick Motorsports.
 The win moved him up to 12th in the points standings.
 Chevrolet left Texas with a 63–point lead over Toyota in the manufacturer standings.

 The AAA Texas 500 was carried by NBC Sports on the broadcast NBC network for the American television audience.
 The radio broadcast for the race was carried by the Performance Racing Network and Sirius XM NASCAR Radio.

 Report

 Background

 Texas Motor Speedway, the track where the race was held.

-Texas Motor Speedway is a speedway located in the northernmost portion of the U.S. city of Fort Worth, Texas – the portion located in Denton County, Texas.
-The track measures 1.5 mi around and is banked 24 degrees in the turns, and is of the oval design, where the front straightaway juts outward slightly.
-The track layout is similar to Atlanta Motor Speedway and Charlotte Motor Speedway (formerly Lowe's Motor Speedway).
-The track is owned by Speedway Motorsports, Inc., the same company that owns Atlanta and Charlotte Motor Speedways, as well as the short-track Bristol Motor Speedway.
+Texas Motor Speedway (formerly known as Texas International Raceway from September to December 1996) is a 1.500 mi quad-oval intermediate speedway in Fort Worth, Texas.
 Jeff Gordon entered with an eight–point over Kyle Busch and Martin Truex Jr. Kevin Harvick entered fourth 10–points back.
 Carl Edwards entered fifth 17–points back.
 Brad Keselowski entered sixth 34–points back.
 Kurt Busch entered seventh 36–points back.
 Joey Logano entered eighth 38–points back.